rubocop/ruby-style-guide/README.md

    end
    ```

 * Never use `for`, unless you know exactly why.
-Most of the time iterators
+Most of the time Enumerable
   should be used instead. `for` is implemented in terms of `each` (so
   you're adding a level of indirection), but with a twist - `for`
   doesn't introduce a new scope (unlike `each`) and variables defined